 - Inform employees regularly about new scam emails or viruses and ways to combat them.

 - Investigate security breaches thoroughly.

-- Follow this policies provisions as other employees do.
+- Follow these policies' provisions as other employees do.

 Our company will have all physical and digital shields to protect information.

 Remote employees must follow this policy’s instructions too.
 Since they will be accessing our company’s accounts and systems from a distance, they are obliged to follow all data encryption, protection standards and settings, and ensure their private network is secure.